ecpieritz/ecpieritz/README.md

 <img align="right" src="https://github.com/ecpieritz/ecpieritz/blob/master/codes.jpg?raw=true" border="2" width="30%" height="auto" alt="glasses in front a computer" />

-Hi! :v: My name is Emilyn, I'm 32 years old and I live in the state of Pará/Brazil.
+Hi! :v: My name is Emilyn, I'm 33 years old and I live in the state of Pará/Brazil.

-I have a professional trajectory of 10 years as a designer, and in 2020, I successfully transitioned to front-end development.
-Over the past 3 years, I have been working intensively on the creation of websites, systems, and email marketing.
+I have a professional trajectory of 10 years as a designer and in 2020 I successfully transitioned to front-end development.
+Over the past 4 years, I have been working intensively on the creation of websites, systems, and email marketing.

 - Associates degree in analysis and systems development at Uniasselvi.
 - Bootcamps by <a href="https://www.xpeducacao.com.br/?gclid=CjwKCAiAnZCdBhBmEiwA8nDQxVz63Or03k20iFjOSeTz5GpAMnrUwKwmTR5wPw4C13QsmJmqcWOcIhoCEEsQAvD_BwE" target="_blank">XP Education</a>.